MarieMalarme/atomizify/README.md

 Choose the profile that suits you the best:

 - You're a ready-made lover:
-  By default, `atomizify` offers thousands of predefined classes.
+  by default, `atomizify` offers thousands of predefined classes.
   Just call the function, and a whole galaxy of CSS classes appears.

   ```js